 - The NAT device administrator must identify hosts responsible for security issues and relay the related security notice to the party responsible for that host.
 If the NAT operator cannot identify the host, or if the host is not secured in a timely fashion, the administrator must block the host or remove the entire NAT device from the network until the host has been secured.

-- Failure to comply with this policy will result in Information Security and Policy (ISP) blocking the public IP address, disabling network access to the NAT device and all connected hosts.
+- Failure to comply with this policy will result in the Information Security Office (ISO) blocking the public IP address, disabling network access to the NAT device and all connected hosts.

 To mitigate security problems associated with NAT devices: